In The Sky

 Great Horned Owls: These powerful nocturnal predators are adaptable but face challenges from habitat loss and rodenticide poisoning, which can accumulate in their prey.
 Their presence in an ecosystem can help control rodent populations, benefiting both urban and rural areas.

-Great Snow Egret: These elegant white birds frequent Comal County’s wetlands and waterways.
+Great Egret: These elegant white birds frequent Comal County’s wetlands and waterways.
 They are sensitive to water pollution and loss of wetland habitats.
 Their striking appearance during breeding season, with long plumes, makes them a favorite among birdwatchers.

 Green Heron: These small, stocky herons are found near Comal County’s water bodies.
 They are impacted by wetland loss and degradation of riparian areas.
 Green herons are known for their intelligence, sometimes using bait to lure fish within striking distance.